 - Queuing algorithms determine:

 - How packets are buffered.

 - Which packets get transmitted.

 - Which packets get marked or dropped.

 - Indirectly determine the delay at the router.

 - Queues at outgoing links drop/mark packets to implicitly signal congestion to TCP sources.

-- Remember to separate policy from mechanism.
+- Remember to separate queuing policy from queuing mechanism.